dtoebe/go-alexa-talk/markdown/talk.md

 ## Deploying the Lambda

-We will deploy from the AWS CLI tool.
-So you will have to already logged in.
+We will deploy from the AWS CLI tool, so you will have to already be logged in.

 Build the Go binary.
 Make sure you build it for Linux/AMD64